usefulalgorithm/usefulalgorithm/README.md

 - _Aysan_, by Kourosh Kanani
 - _Never Die_, by Matt Jencik, Midwife
 - _Black Noise_, by Quinton Barnes
-- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _private music_, by Deftones
 - _Cleaning Out The Empty Administration Building_, by R.J.F.
 - _Vooid (2025)_, by VOOID
 - _Instant Holograms On Metal Film_, by Stereolab
 - _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
+- _Today, I Wrote Nothing_, by billy woods
 - _Shell~Wave_, by Surgeon
 - _Crack the Skye_, by Mastodon
+- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _Alfredo 2_, by Freddie Gibbs, The Alchemist

 </details>